languageseed/lsk/lsk_core_v1.0.0/README.md

 4. Start building

 ### Option 2: Learn the Patterns (30 minutes)
-1. Read [SUMMARY_OF_IMPROVEMENTS.md](SUMMARY_OF_IMPROVEMENTS.md) for the four critical patterns
+1. Read [WHATS_NEW_v1.0.0.md](WHATS_NEW_v1.0.0.md) for the five proven patterns
 2. Pick one pattern that fits your current work
 3. Try it on a small task
 4. Expand usage as you see value

 ### Option 3: Deep Dive (2 hours)
-1. Read [LSKV4.1_IMPROVEMENT_ANALYSIS.md](LSKV4.1_IMPROVEMENT_ANALYSIS.md) for complete analysis
+1. Review all templates in `core/templates/`
-2. Review conversation examples
+2. Try multiple patterns together
-3. Try multiple patterns
+3. Set up workspace organization
-4. Integrate into workflow
+4. Integrate into your full workflow

 ---